mantidproject/governance/technical-working-group/minutes/agenda-next.md

 # Recap actions from previous meeting:

 # Agenda
-- we should squash for all PRs
+- Can we move to online installers using [conda constructor](https://github.com/conda/constructor)?
+See [here](https://forum.mantidproject.org/t/how-to-install-on-linux/931) for motivation.
-- where to put cppcheck suppressions for false positives
+- should we squash all PRs?
 - Updating Python and Qt
 - Update on Mac machines and new package
 - Mantid Developer and User meetings 2025